CakeCrusher/mimicbot/README.md

 5. Navigate to OAuth2 > URL Generator then check "bot" as the scope.
 Then check the "Read Messages/View Channels" general permission and "Send Messages" text permission.
 Finally, once all of those are checked copy the Generated URL. ![image](https://user-images.githubusercontent.com/37946988/180850821-8816d31f-307f-4a2d-afa1-270becf448e5.png)
 6. (You must be signed into your discord account on the browser) Simply navigate to the URL you copied, then select the server (you must have admin privileges) where you want to both: mine data and activate the bot.
 Click create. ![image](https://user-images.githubusercontent.com/37946988/180852315-b3da1d54-9cbf-4387-a59a-b12ea42706e8.png)
 7. Click authorize, click through Captcha, and you're done!
 Your discord bot is be ready to go! ![image](https://user-images.githubusercontent.com/37946988/180853164-d0645456-2591-4889-b2c2-b1f3dbccf376.png)
+8. If you are running `mimicbot forge` make sure to return to the CLI, enter your Discord API token and continue on the CLI.
 ### Retrieving Huggingface API token
 If you are running `mimicbot forge` on the CLI make sure to complete this guide before moving submitting the API key.
 1. Create a huggingface account and log in.
 2. Navigate to [your settings](https://huggingface.co/settings/profile).
 3. Click on the "Access Tokens" tab, then create a "New Token".
 Then label it, select its "Role" as "write", and press "Generate a token". ![image](https://user-images.githubusercontent.com/37946988/181860877-a2d3f87f-e886-42d4-a4df-4f54eb75707c.png)
 4. Copy the "write" token, this is the token you will provide to mimicbot. ![image](https://user-images.githubusercontent.com/37946988/180854416-8370bf8e-0f1a-4175-a492-ed2bd37cd004.png)
+5. If you are running `mimicbot forge` make sure to return to the CLI, enter your Huggingface API token and continue on the CLI.

 ## Troubleshooting